william-silversmith/norm/README.md

 It currently only supports select queries.
 (SQL) Update, insert, and delete are coming.
 (DML)

+Supported Clauses: select, distinct, from, where, group by, having, order by, limit

 # Installation

 Soon coming to npm.
 For now, simply grab it from github.